-There is another method you can apply for your ladder tie-off that is called ladder stabilizer.
+There is another method you can apply for your ladder tie-off called ladder stabilizer.
 A ladder stabilizer is available for both top and bottom parts.
 You have to fit it to the base of your ladder to maximize the ladder foot contact with the ground.

 4. Tie-Off Ladder Bottom With Anchor Spot

-After you have ensured the ladder feet are safe from the slippery and uneven ground now it’s time to find an anchor spot.
-The anchor spot works like a ladder stabilizer and it should be firm and solid.
+After you have ensured the ladder feet are safe from the slippery and uneven ground, now it’s time to find an anchor spot.
+The anchor spot works like a ladder stabilizer, and it should be firm and solid.